-People who have experienced a traumatic event sometimes withdraw or isolate themselves.
+People who have experienced traumatic events—of a military or nonmilitary nature—sometimes withdraw or isolate themselves.
 Social withdrawal and social isolation can make it difficult to do the things you normally would enjoy or sometimes make it hard to get through the day.
 Some of the effects of isolation can include feelings of loneliness, alcohol or drug problems, and trouble sleeping.
 Left unchecked, social withdrawal or isolation can lead to or be associated with depression.

 If I’m withdrawing from others or isolating myself, what can I do about it right away?

 “I spent a majority of my first year back alone and not in a good place.
 I was lucky that someone saw that I was hurting, could relate to where I was coming from, and forced me to get some help.
 It was the best thing that could have happened to me at that time.”

 Allowing social withdrawal or social isolation to continue unchecked will only make your situation more challenging, so it’s important to address what’s causing you to want to be alone.
 Although it may be the last thing you feel like doing, it is important to reach out to your family, friends, or fellow Veterans.
 Reestablishing or increasing contact can help you feel less isolated, and can be good for your well-being.
 Research shows that spending time talking with family or friends can make you feel better and has a positive effect on your health.
 In addition to family or friends, you may find it especially helpful to connect with Veterans’ groups, or participate in clubs or hobbies focused on something that you like.